pbrochet/epiChagas/README.md

 Abstract :

-Chagas disease, caused by Trypanosoma cruzi, is an endemic parasitical disease of Latin America, affecting 7 million people.
-Although most patients are asymptomatic, 30% develop complications, including Chronic Chagasic Cardiomyopathy (CCC), which ranges from moderate to severe stages depending on the cardiac ejection fraction.
-The pathogenic process remains poorly understood, although genetic and epigenetic factors have already been proposed.
+Chagas disease, caused by the protozoan Trypanosoma cruzi, is an endemic parasitic disease of Latin America, affecting 7 million people.
+Although most patients are asymptomatic, 30% develop complications, including the often-fatal Chronic Chagasic Cardiomyopathy (CCC).
+The pathogenic process remains poorly understood.

-Based on bulk RNA-seq and EPIC methylation data, we investigated the genetic and epigenetic deregulations present in the moderate and severe stages of CCC.
-We identified 4 main biological processes associated with the pathology development, including immune response, ion transport, cardiac muscle processes and nervous system.
-An in-depth study of the transcription factors binding sites in the differentially methylated regions corroborated the importance of these processes.
-We also conducted a methylation study on blood to identify potential biomarkers for CCC.
-Our data revealed 198 differentially methylated positions (DMPs) that could serve as biomarkers of the disease, of which 61 are associated with disease severity.
+Based on bulk RNA-seq and whole genome DNA methylation data, we investigated the genetic and epigenetic deregulations present in the moderate and severe stages of CCC.
+Based on heart tissue gene expression profile, we had identified 1407 differentially expressed transcripts (DEGs) specific from CCC patients.
+A tissue DNA methylation analysis done on the same tissue has permitted the identification of 92 regulatory Differentially Methylated Regions (DMR) localized in the promoter of DEGs.
+An in-depth study of the transcription factors binding sites (TFBS) in the DMRs corroborated the importance of TFBS’s DNA methylation for gene expression in CCC myocardium.
+TBX21, RUNX3 and EBF1 are the transcription factors whose binding motif appears to be affected by DNA methylation in the largest number of genes.

+By combining both transcriptomic and methylomic analysis on heart tissue, and methylomic analysis on blood, 4 biological processes affected by severe CCC have been identified, including immune response, ion transport, cardiac muscle processes and nervous system.
+An additional study on blood methylation of moderate CCC samples put forward the importance of ion transport and nervous system in the development of the disease.